earthly/earthly/docs/cloud/overview.md

 * [Earthly Cloud Secrets](./cloud-secrets.md): A secret management system that allows you to store secrets in a cloud-based service and use them across builds.
 * [Earthly Satellites](./satellites.md): Cloud-based Buildkit instances managed by the Earthly team.
-* **Earthly CI** (coming soon): A cloud-based continuous integration / continuous delivery system that allows you to continuously build your code in the cloud.
+* [Earthly CI](./earthly-ci.md): A cloud-based CI/CD system that allows you to continuously build your code in the cloud.

 ## Getting started